 For Mars (orbital period = 686.97 Earth days): 10,957.5 / 686.97 = 15.95 Martian years

-Running the full calculation for every planet:
+Going for walks the overall calculation for every planet:

-Total Earth days for a 30-year-old: 10,957.5 days
+Total Earth days for a 30-12 months-vintage: 10,957.5 days

-| Planet | Orbital Period (Earth Days) | Age on That Planet | Compared to Earth Age |
+| Planet | Orbital length (Earth Days) | Age on That Planet | In comparison to Earth Age |

 |---|---|---|---|